psb/bucklescript.github.io/docs/function.md

 ##### Design Decisions

 In general, `bs.uncurry` is recommended; the compiler will do lots of optimizations to resolve the currying to uncurrying at compile time.
-However, there are some cases the compiler can't optimize it.
-In these case, it will be converted to a runtime check.
+However, there are some cases the compiler cannot optimize, so these cases will be converted to a runtime check.

-This means `[@bs]` are completely static behavior (no runtime cost), while `[@bs.uncurry]` is more convenient for end users but, in some rare cases, might be slower than `[@bs]`.
+This means `[@bs]` is a completely static behavior (no runtime cost), while `[@bs.uncurry]` is more convenient for end users (in some rare cases it might also be slower than `[@bs]`).

 ## Modeling `this`-based Callbacks

-Many JS libraries have callbacks which rely on this (the source), for example:
+Many JS libraries have callbacks which rely on `this` (the source), for example:

 ```js
 x.onload = function(v) {